 Use of HGH

-Synthetic growth hormone injections are usually given to patients suffering from the growth hormone deficiency, both childhood-onset, and adult-onset.
+Synthetic growth hormone injections are usually given to patients suffering from growth hormone deficiency, both childhood-onset, and adult-onset.
 It is also given to patients with muscle wasting associated with HIV/AIDS.

 HGH that is used for the treatment of these medical conditions is usually a biosynthetic form of HGH derived from mammalian or E.coli cells.

 However, recently many companies have started to make supplements for HGH and they all claim that these supplements can result in increased bicep size, increased lean muscle mass, and overall performance enhancement.
-These supplements, unlike HGH injections, are actually composed of components that stimulate production and release of GH from the anterior pituitary gland.
+These supplements, unlike HGH injections, are actually composed of components that stimulate the production and release of GH from the anterior pituitary gland.

-One such amino acid discovered to have a positive effect on the release of the GH is GABA, an inhibitory neurotransmitter found in the hypothalamus.
+One such amino acid discovered to have a positive effect on the release of GH is GABA, an inhibitory neurotransmitter found in the hypothalamus.

 What is GABA?

 GABA (Gamma-Aminobutyric Acid) is a gamma neurotransmitter and the chief inhibitory neurotransmitter responsible for reducing neuronal excitability in the central nervous system.
 On binding with the GABA receptors in the brain, this neurotransmitter produces a calming effect leading to reduced stress and anxiety.

 It is sold commonly as a dietary supplement.

 Certain medical conditions like seizure disorders, ADHD, anxiety and panic disorders, and Parkinson’s have pathologically low levels of GABA.
 These conditions are treated with GABA supplements.